elemental/elemental-web/source/doc-dev/core/environment.rst

    processes, with the first entry owned by process `firstRank`, this routine returns the number of entries locally owned by the process with rank `rank`.

+.. cpp:function:: int MaxLength( int n, int numProcs )

+   The maximum result of :cpp:func:`Length` with the given parameters.
+   This is useful for padding collective communication routines which are almost regular.

+.. cpp:function:: int Mod( int a, int b )

+   An extension of C++'s ``%`` operator which handles cases where `a` is negative and still returns a result in :math:`[0,b)`.

+.. cpp:function:: int GCD( int a, int b )

+   Return the greatest common denominator of the integers `a` and `b`.

+.. cpp:function:: unsigned Log2( unsigned n )

+   Return the base-two logarithm of a positive integer.

+.. cpp:function:: bool PowerOfTwo( unsigned n )

+   Return whether or not a positive integer is an integer power of two.